technosutra21/technosutra-app/README.md

 ## License

-This project is part of the Techno Sutra educational initiative.
+This project is part of the TECHNO SUTRA educational initiative.